BrandNewCongress/core/README.md

 - [] JD Platform

 This also needs to happen:
-[] Fetch all buckets at once and cache them
+- [x] Fetch all buckets at once and cache them (done: see reduction in response times on subsequent refreshes)
-[] Handle edit webhooks and refetch and cache buckets
+- [] Handle edit webhooks and refetch and cache buckets

 ## What's this stack?